onzfonz/comp227/src/content/4/en/part4c.md

 });
 ```

-Now the user's information is added to the <i>user</i> field of note objects.
+Now the user's information is added to the `user` field of note objects.

 ![notes JSON now has user info embedded too](../../images/4/15ea.png)

-It's important to understand that the database does not know that the ids stored in the <i>user</i> field of notes reference documents in the user collection.
+It's important to understand that the database does not know that the ids stored in the `user` field of notes reference documents in the user collection.

-The functionality of the <i>populate</i> method of Mongoose is based on the fact that we have defined "types" to the references in the Mongoose schema with the <i>ref</i> option:
+The functionality of the `populate` method of Mongoose is based on the fact that we have defined "types" to the references in the Mongoose schema with the `ref` option:

 ```js
 const noteSchema = new mongoose.Schema({